Who We are

 In the spring of 2004, during a series of town hall meetings, City of Columbia First Ward council representative Almeta Crayton expressed concerns that the youth in her ward were often unemployed despite a willingness to work.
 So began the Youth Empowerment Zone.

-In response to this outcry in the First Ward, a local nonprofit, Boone County Community Partnership contracted with two Columbia residents, Lorenzo Lawson and Nathan Stephens, to serve as youth advocates and help youth ages 14-24 obtain employment.
-Lawson and Stephens were chosen because of their strong ties and commitment to the First Ward community.
+In response to this outcry in the First Ward, a local nonprofit, Boone County Community Partnership contracted with two Columbia residents to serve as youth advocates and help youth ages 14-24 obtain employment.
 They built the program around ideas of empowerment and designed it to effectively serve those at greatest risk and need.

 During Youth Empowerment Zone’s first year in operation, 40 at risk youth were placed in gainful employment across Columbia.
 Youth Empowerment Zone has grown to a staff of five people that served over 200 at-risk youth in 2015.
 Its mission is to proactively reach easily-neglected, at-risk, youth by connecting them to the ideas and activity of empowerment, and provide them with resources and networks that will help them transition successfully into adulthood.
 The organization continues to garner local and nationwide recognition for its efforts in helping youth succeed in work and life.